arulrajnet/attila-demo/content/welcome-to-ghost.rst

 :author: pelican
 :tags: Getting Started
 :slug: welcome-to-pelican
-:disqus_identifier: /2015/11/welcome-to-ghost.html
+:disqus_identifier: /2015/11/welcome-to-pelican.html

 You're live!
 Nice.
-We've put together a little post to introduce you to the Ghost editor and get you started.
+We've put together a little post to introduce you to the Pelican editor and get you started.
 You can manage your content by signing in to the admin area at ``<your blog URL>``.
 When you arrive, you can select this post from a list on the left and see a preview of it on the right.
 Click the little pencil icon at the top of